alexanderrichard/squirrel/README.md

 ### Installation

-The software uses NVidia Cuda and Intel MKL for parallelization.
+The software uses NVidia Cuda (at least Cuda-8.0 required), OpenCV for reading images (OpenCV-2.x), and Intel MKL for parallelization.
 Modify the  ```definitions.make ``` in  ```src``` to have the correct paths to the MKL and Cuda libraries.
 If you do not want to use Cuda, OpenCV, or OpenMP, comment out these lines:

     MODULE_CUDA := 1
     MODULE_OPENMP := 1
     MODULE_OPENCV := 1

-Note that CUDA-8.0 is required for the framework.

 and the corresponding lines in ```Modules.hh ```.